-Visit Dr. Nassar MD today to receive high-quality internist care.
-Dr. Nassar treats adults that suffer from heart disease, diabetes, arthritis, and more!
+An internist is a healthcare professional who has expertise in internal medicine, which is a branch of medicine concerned with preventative measures, diagnosis, and non-invasive approaches to illnesses and conditions affecting adults.
+Visit Mohamed Nassar.
+MD today to receive high-quality internist care.
+Dr. Mohamed Nassar M.D. treats adults who suffer from heart disease, diabetes, arthritis, and more!
 Contact us or schedule an appointment online and start your journey to healing today.
 We are located at 255 Terracina Blvd Suite 105 Redlands, CA 92373.

 Table of Contents:

-Every adult needs the attention and care of a health care professional, especially those with complex medical conditions.
+Every adult needs the attention and care of a healthcare professional, especially those with complex medical conditions.
 From diabetes and high blood pressure to ear infections and conjunctivitis, internists treat a multitudinous amount of different conditions, varying in severity.
-If you are in need of a medical professional, contact Dr. Nassar MD today!
+If you need a medical professional, contact Dr. Nassar MD today!

 An internist is a first-line source of treatment.
 If you are an adult in need of medical treatment or supervision, you may turn to an internist first.

 Your internist is trained to treat nearly any condition you may develop during your adult life.
 Internists can treat minor issues, from sinus infections or broken wrists to severe conditions, like diabetes or heart disease.